-Homeowners are turning to green options when doing home improvements because they understand the impact their choices have on the environment.
+Homeowners are turning to green insulation options when doing home improvements because they understand the impact their choices have on the environment.
 Insulation is a home improvement that plays a huge role in the environmental impact of a house, not only by increasing the energy efficiency but the materials it is made up of.

 Many companies will highlight their environmentally friendly options but it is important to have your own knowledge before making an investment in insulation.
 The environmental impact of cellulose insulation has been a popular question among homeowners looking to upgrade their insulation.
 This article will be explaining what cellulose insulation is, how it is impacting the environment and how it compares to other insulation methods and materials.